andrewmoise/grits/REFERENCE.md

 Note: **Permissions are enforced only at the namespace level — blobs are stored in plaintext and served to anyone who has the CID**.
 Don't store anything secret in this.
 In particular, content with few possible values can have its CID guessed, so this can bite even where you didn't think you were storing a secret — a PIN or password check can leak this way.
 (Real confidentiality is a someday-feature via client-side crypto, not CID secrecy.)
 The system does not have known or obvious ways to violate either its read or write security, but also does not attempt to provide strong read-secrecy guarantees for genuinely sensitive data.

-That being said, the overall nature of the system is:
+That being said, the overall design is:

 * The filesystem enforces permissions at the directory level.
-Files have no permissions setup except that for the directory they're in.
+Files have no permissions setup separate from the directory where they're placed.
 * The default is no access.
 Permission must always be explicitly granted from somewhere.
 * Somewhat as a consequence of the Merkle tree structure, **grants of access also apply recursively to directories below the directory where they are granted**.
 There is no way to revoke a permission on a subdirectory, if a parent directory has it.
 This is fine, if permissions are granted according to those principles, but it will be surprising and some common practices from Unix security will not work at all here.